-12 What are the pros and cons of litigation and ADR in domain name disputes?
+14 What are the pros and cons of litigation and ADR in domain name disputes?
 What are the pros and cons of choosing a local forum to litigate a gTLD dispute compared with the ICANN ADR format for the gTLD?

 ADR does not apply to disputes involving .ru ccTLDs.
-However, 'nontraditional' ADR proceedings (eg, cease-and-desist letters, amicable (non-judicial) settlements, domain name transfer negotiations etc) have proven to be quite effective brand protection mechanisms in terms of timing and costs in certain instances.
-Local forum and court proceedings are usually a more efficient and stronger enforcement option compared with other international ICANN/ADR proceedings, especially in terms of the ability to claim monetary relief from an infringer (domain name registrant).
+However, 'nontraditional' ADR proceedings (cease-and-desist letters, amicable (non-judicial) settlements, domain name transfer negotiations, etc) have proven to be quite effective brand protection mechanisms in terms of timing and costs in certain instances.
+Local forum and court proceedings are usually a more efficient and stronger enforcement option compared with other international ICANN or ADR proceedings, especially in terms of the ability to recapture the litigious domain name and obtain monetary relief from an infringer (domain name registrant).